cloudmesh/classes/webpage/source/lesson/doc/latex.rst

 Unfortunately many useful features got lost in the new google docs.
-However it is great to collaborate quickly online, share thoughts and even write your latex documents together if you like (just copy your work in a file ofline and use latex to compile it ;-) )
+However it is great to collaborate quickly online, share thoughts and even write your latex documents together if you like (just copy your work in a file offline and use latex to compile it ;-) )

-The biggest issue we have with Google Docs is that it does not allow the support of 2 column formats, that the bibliography integration is non existant and that paste and copy from web pages and images encourages inintended plagearizm when collecting information without annotations (LaTeX and Word are prone to this too, but we found from experience that it tends to happen more with Google docs users.
+The biggest issue we have with Google Docs is that it does not allow the support of 2 column formats, that the bibliography integration is non existent and that paste and copy from web pages and images encourages unintended plagiarism when collecting information without annotations (LaTeX and Word are prone to this too, but we found from experience that it tends to happen more with Google docs users.